nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     And that will help.
     But it's not gonna solve the problem.
     It's just gonna close some of the security holes.
-    Which is a good idea but that's not a real problem right now.
+    Which is a good idea, but that's not a real problem right now.
     So know, I mean yes write better code!